 Application of principles and procedures to specific situations for improvement of counseling services.
 Individual problems emphasized.
 May be repeated with new content.
+Maximum credit six units applicable on a master's degree.
 640. (231.)
 Theory and Process of Appraisal (4) Three lectures and three hours of laboratory.
 Measurement theory and procedures, including interpretation of test results.
 Not open to students with credit in Counselor Education 645.
 Offered during summer sessions only in combination with Counselor Education 650 as 645.
 641A-641B.
 Individualized Appraisal of Learning Characteristics (4-4) Three lectures and three hours of laboratory.
-Prerequisites: Counselor Education 640 is prerequisite to 641A; 641A is prerequisite to 641B.

 Administration and interpretation of instruments and techniques for assessing learning characteristics of children from multicultural settings.
-641A: Scholastic status, learning aptitudes, social-emotional maturity, interpersonal relations and behavioral adjustment, 641B: Individualized 645.
-(237-S.) Appraisal and Vocational Choice (6) Five lectures and three hours of laboratory.

-Measurement theory, interpretation of test results, vocational choice theory, occupational and educational information in career planning.
+641A: Scholastic status, learning aptitudes, social-emotional maturity, interpersonal relations and behavioral adjustment.
+641B: Individualized Intellectual assessment of school-aged children.
+645. (237-S.) Appraisal and Vocational Choice (6) Measurement theory, interpretation of test results, vocational choice theory, occupational and educational information in career planning.
 Not open to students with credit in Counselor Education 640 or 650.
 Application to take the course must be made early during the preceding semester.
 650. (232.)
 Theory and Process of Vocational Choice (4) Three lectures and three hours of laboratory and/or field work.
 Vocational choice theory, occupational and educational materials used in career planning.
 Not open to students with credit in Counselor Education 645.
-Offered during summer sessions only in 651.
-Counseling Women in Transition (3) Development of counseling skills in career development, educational, psychological and social forces affecting contemporary women and men.
-Impact of these forces upon relationships between the seves and personal definitions of forces upon relationships between the sexes and personal definitions of femininity/masculinity.
-660. (233.)
+Offered during summer sessions only in combination with Counselor Education 640 as 645.
+651. Counseling Women in Transition (3) Development of counseling skills in career development, educational, psychological and social forces affecting contemporary women and men.
+Impact of these forces upon relationships between the sexes and personal definitions of femininity/masculinity.
+Education / Coun / 147 660.
+(233.)
 Theory and Process of Counseling (4) Three lectures and three hours of laboratory.
+Prerequisite: Counselor Education 610A.
+Counseling process theories, approaches to and techniques for counseling, and research concerning counseling effectiveness.
+Supervised practice in counseling, analyzing counseling, and writing counseling reports.
+Not open to students with credit in Counselor Education 667 or Psychology 452 or 650.
+Offered during summer sessions only in combination with Counselor Education 670 as 667.
+667. (238-S.) Counseling: Individual and Group (6) Five lectures and three hours of laboratory.